API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages

 \textbf{Construct validity. } The main threat to construct validity is related to the limitations of static analysis, which may fail to capture dynamic calls from the users to some API members.
 Reflection and libraries handling dependency injection such as spring-boot, or OSGI plugins allow clients to use API members through dynamic calls.
-This limitation has been discussed in detail for each research question.
-We also made our infrastructure publicly available for further replication~\cite{CodeRepo2019}.
-Finally, in order to advocate for open-science, we made all the data used in this study publicly available online~\cite{Zenodo2019}.
+Reif and colleagues recently studied the impact of Java dynamic features, which are not soundly handled by static analysis, in the context of call-graphs construction~\cite{Reif2019}.
+While the empirical evidence show that many projects do use reflection, the prevalence of reflection (proportion of methods that do use it) in their call graph is limited.
+None of the forms of reflection (namely Trivial Reflection, Locally Resolveable Reflection, and Context-sensitive Reflection) is present in more than $0.47\%$ of the methods in their Top50Maven Corpus.
+Consequently, the presence of reflection constructs among client libraries has a minimal impact on our observations.